Wolf480pl/wolf480pl.github.com/_drafts/partitioning-prometheus-for-archlinux.md

 twofish-xts   512b        359,5                364,1
 ```

 As you can see, AES is much faster than the others on my hardware (probably because it has hardware acceleration on the CPU instruction set level), and XTS ciphers are about 5x faster at encryption than CBC (IIRC CBC can be parallelized only on decryption, not on encryption, so that migh be the reason).
-Moreover, XTS was [designed with][XTS-wiki] disk encryption in mind, so I decided to go with aes-xts.
-More precisely, aes-xts-plain64 (apparently XTS [doesn't need ESSIV][xts-no-essiv]).
+Moreover, XTS was [designed with][XTS-wiki] disk encryption in mind, so I decided to go with `aes-xts`.
+More precisely, `aes-xts-plain64` (apparently XTS [doesn't need ESSIV<sup>(section 5.15)</sup>][xts-no-essiv]).
 As for key size, XTS actually splits the key in half, cause it needs two keys, so a 512 bit XTS key has strength equivalent to 256 bit symmetric key in other situations.
 While the strength of 128 bits "practically unbreakable" sounds good, 256 bits "breaking would require all the energy in Solar System" sounds better.
 So I went with 2x256 = 512 bit XTS key.

 First, LUKS header for `sda6`:
 `cryptsetup luksFormat -c aes-xts-plain64 -s 512 --use-random --header /dev/sdb2 /dev/sda6`